SNIP: Speculative Execution and Non-Interference Preservation for Compiler Transformations: Language Model

 We write $ \nstatec \ntranss{\tracel}{\dtraced} \nstated$ for finite executions and $\nstatec \ntransi{\itrace}{\idtrace}$ for diverging executions.
-We use $\tracel$ and $\dtraced$ for both, finite and infinite sequences, i.e.\ $\tracel \in \leaks^* \cup \leaks^{\infty}$ and $\dtraced \in \directs^* \cup \directs^{\infty}$.
+We use $\tracel$ and $\dtraced$ for both finite and infinite sequences, i.e.\ $\tracel \in \leaks^* \cup \leaks^{\infty}$ and $\dtraced \in \directs^* \cup \directs^{\infty}$.
 We call any $(\entry, \rasgn, \masgn)$ initial and $(\pc, \rasgn, \masgn)$ with $\progof{\pc} = \Iexit$ final.

-The behaviour of a program consists of the directives and events along any execution from an initial state.
-The speculation-free semantics is deterministic, so its behaviour is a single execution; the speculative behaviour is non-deterministic and its behaviour forms a set of executions.
+The behavior of a program consists of the directives and events along any execution from an initial state.
+The speculation-free semantics is deterministic, so its behavior is a single execution; the speculative behavior is non-deterministic and its behavior forms a set of executions.

-We call $\prog$ safe if no memory access is unsafe, i.e.\ for every initial state $\statec$ no directives $\Dload{\vara}{\adr}, \Dstore{\vara}{\adr}$ occur in the speculation-free behaviour $\behof{\prog}{\statec}$.
+We call $\prog$ safe if no memory access is unsafe, i.e.\ for every initial state $\statec$ no directives $\Dload{\vara}{\adr}, \Dstore{\vara}{\adr}$ occur in the speculation-free behavior $\behof{\prog}{\statec}$.
 For the remaining paper we assume safe programs.
 Note that this does not mean that speculating memory accesses need to be safe.
-As seen in \Cref{code:specv1}, Spectre Attacks target the fact that safe programs are not safe under speculative semantics.
+As seen in \Cref{code:specv1}, Spectre Attacks utilize the fact that safe programs are not safe under speculative semantics.